moogacs/docs.buf.build/docs/ci-cd/github-actions.md

 ## Create a BSR token

 The `buf-push` step requires access to the BSR.
-For steps on obtaining a token, please see the [Authentication](../bsr/authentication.md) page for more details.
+For steps on obtaining a token, see the [Authentication](../bsr/authentication.md) page for more details.
 This needs to be added as an encrypted [GitHub Secret](https://docs.github.com/en/actions/reference/encrypted-secrets).